Doli Incapax and the age of criminal responsibility in Victoria

 Doli Incapax is the common law rebuttable presumption that a child under 14 years lacks the capacity to be criminally responsible for their conduct.
 The child is said to be doli incapax unless proven otherwise.

 Under the Children, Youth and Families Act 2005 (CYFA), children under the age of 10 are deemed legally incapable of committing a criminal offence.
-In Victoria, the presumption of doli incapax therefore applies to children between the age of 10 and 14 years of age, and the legislation does not otherwise affect its operation.
+In Victoria, the presumption of doli incapax applies to children between the ages of 10 and 14 years of age, and the legislation does not otherwise affect its operation.

 The presumption of doli incapax states that children under 14 years of age lack the capacity to form criminal intent as defined by the law.
-The burden of proof therefore falls on the prosecution to demonstrate, beyond a reasonable doubt, that the child understood the wrongful nature of their conduct at the time of the offence (and is doli capax).
+The burden of proof, therefore, falls on the prosecution to demonstrate, beyond a reasonable doubt, that the child understood the wrongful nature of their conduct at the time of the offence (and is doli capax).

 The prosecution must point to evidence from which an inference can be drawn beyond reasonable doubt that the child’s development is such that they knew that it was morally wrong to engage in the conduct.